Naity17/PAW-first-website/README.md

 # PAW - Pazardjik Animal Welfare

 This project is part of my full stack development course at Code Institute.
+It

 ## Demo

 ## UX

+My aim when designing this project wass to create a user-friendly website for an animal admirers, who could easily navigate through the web pages and find the information they are lookig for.

+The end goal is for them to be attracted to the causes of the organization and donate to one of them.

 ## Technologies